FusionCache/docs/docs/indexes.md

 }
 ```

+- Lookup the `surname` index
-The `surname` index is checked for "Smith" entries.
-If no entries are found an empty response is returned, otherwise the objects for "Smith" are returned.
+- If none, return an empty response is returned
+- Else the objects for "Smith" are returned

 <br/>